Joshhortt/fast-appointments/README.md

 ## Description

-_Whether you're allowing users to schedule appointments, book a vacation, or schedule a hair-salon_,<br/ _using a this **Fast Appointment** app improves their experience and ensures a standardized submission format_.<br/ _Using Bootstrap and modules, provides you a working appointments scheduler to use in your next project_.
+_Whether you're allowing users to schedule appointments, book a vacation, or schedule a hair-salon_,<br/>
+_using a this app improves their experience and ensures a standardized submission format_.<br/>
+_Using Bootstrap and modules, provides you a working appointments scheduler to use in your next project_.

 ## Setup/Installation Requirements